duckduckgo/duckduckgo-documentation/duckduckhack/fathead/fathead_overview.md

 # R for redirect.
 my $type = $line[1] || '';

-# Only for redirects, e.g.
+# Only for redirects, e.g.,
 # an alias for a title such as
 # a common misspelling or AKA.
 # For example: Duck Duck Go -> DuckDuckGo.
-# The format is the full title of the Redirect, e.g. DuckDuckGo.
+# The format is the full title of the Redirect, e.g., DuckDuckGo.
 my $redirect = $line[2] || '';

 # Ignore.